shmorri/docs-casa-prod/3.1.4/source/administration/installation.md

 ## Requirements

-1. A working Gluu Server installation (version 3.1.3 or higher), with at least the following components installed: Apache, LDAP, oxAuth, and oxTrust.
+1. A working Gluu Server installation (version 3.1.4), with at least the following components installed: Apache, LDAP, oxAuth, and oxTrust.
 [Install Gluu](https://gluu.org/docs/ce/installation-guide/).

 1. An active [oxd](https://gluu.org/docs/oxd) installation, version 3.1.2 or higher.
 If you don't already have an oxd server available, the interactive setup script will prompt you to install oxd inside your Gluu Server container.

 1. Credential Manager must be installed in the same host as your Gluu Server

 !!!
 Note
-    If your Gluu Server 3.1.3 was upgraded from 2.4.4, ensure the `uma_protection` scope is allowed for dynamic registration in oxTrust.
+    If your Gluu Server 3.1.4 was upgraded from 2.4.4, ensure the `uma_protection` scope is allowed for dynamic registration in oxTrust.

 ## Installation via Linux Packages